Expertspost · Practical guides, researched and explained

 A practical guide to removing the stains you actually get

 Forget the encyclopedic stain charts.
-These are the spills that actually happen — coffee, red wine, grease, blood, sweat — and the simple methods that have lifted them for me.
+These are the spills that actually happen — coffee, red wine, grease, blood, sweat — and the treatment order that lifts them, with a five-item kit that covers nearly everything.

 A practical guide to removing the stains you actually get